The importance of confidentiality in the workplace

 Confidentiality in the workplace is rule number one in the book of business etiquette.
-Not only are you showing your customers, clients and employees a level of common courtesy by protecting their data, you’re fulfilling your legal responsibility to prevent sensitive information from being leaked.
+Not only are you showing your customers, clients and employees a level of common courtesy by protecting their data, but you’re also fulfilling your legal responsibility to prevent sensitive information from being leaked.
 Such breaches of confidentiality can have catastrophic consequences for your business, so it’s worth ensuring you understand how to adhere to this ethical, legal duty.

 Look at it this way, in a single day one employee could be handling all sorts of private or intellectual information, from customer contact details to financial information regarding the company.
 Not to mention the data that could be retrieved if your computer systems were accessed by an external party.
-Without an employee confidentiality agreement and security procedures in place, your data is at risk of breach.
+Without an employee confidentiality agreement and security procedures in place, your data is at risk of a breach.
 The same applies whether you work in finance, healthcare, HR, you name it.

 How to prevent a breach of confidential information in the workplace